Big Boy Restaurants: Regional franchises

-Franchising costs today
+Franchising costs

-Big Boy Restaurant Group and Frisch's Big Boy Restaurants both continue to offer franchises in their exclusive territories, each having 20 year terms.
-As of 2023, Big Boy Restaurant Group charged a $50,000 franchise fee and an ongoing 4% royalty and up to 3% advertising fees based on weekly gross revenue.
-(In most of Michigan, the franchisee pays a 2% advertising fee and must spend an additional 1% on local advertising.
-Franchisees in the Upper Peninsula of Michigan or outside of Michigan pay a ½% advertising fee and must spend 1½% on local advertising.)
+Big Boy Restaurant Group and Frisch's Big Boy Restaurants both offer franchises in their exclusive territories, each having 20 year terms.
+As of 2023, Big Boy Restaurant Group charged a $50,000 franchise fee and an ongoing 4% royalty and up to 3% in advertising fees based on weekly gross revenue.
+In most of Michigan, the franchisee pays a 2% advertising fee and must spend an additional 1% on local advertising.
+Franchisees in the Upper Peninsula of Michigan or outside of the state pay a ½% advertising fee and must spend 1½% on local advertising.
 As of 2020, Frisch's Big Boy charges a $40,000–$45,000 franchise fee, and an ongoing 4% royalty and 2½% advertising fees on gross revenue.
-The majority of Big Boy Restaurant Group units are franchised while the majority of Frisch's units are currently company owned.
+The majority of Big Boy Restaurant Group units are franchised, while the majority of Frisch's units are company owned as of 2017.
 Big Boy Restaurant Group franchise agreements are not renewable but new agreements are required.